bimaputra1/Optimizing-an-ML-Pipeline-in-Azure/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
+This dataset contains data about direct phone call marketing of a Portuguese banking institution.

+In this project we aim to predict whether the customer decided to subrcribe to the bank's product or not.

+The best performing model was a
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**